 This previously plain white dresser now proudly wears an eye-catching geometric design.
 For either a new or an old dresser, remove drawers, then prime and paint the drawer fronts.
 Use a straightedge, a pencil, and painter's tape to block off a geometric pattern.
 Try alternating directions or flipping the pattern upside down on adjacent drawers, as we did here.
 We used three tones of the same color and applied them randomly inside the tape lines.
 When dry, reinstall the drawers.

 Room color ideas can be introduced in small, inexpensive ways.
-We bought this petite ceramic bird for a song -- just 25 cents -- at a secondhand store, then pulled her into our playful palette with a coat of pretty peach-tone paint.
+We bought this petite ceramic bird for a song—just 25 cents—at a secondhand store, then pulled her into our playful palette with a coat of pretty peach-tone paint.
 This is one afternoon DIY project we'd do again in a heartbeat.

 More DIY Bedroom Projects